alexander-digett/digett/src/pages/insights/are-industry-awards-valuable-your-business.md

 title: 'Are Industry Awards Valuable to your Business?'
 templateKey: blog-post
 date: 2008-07-21T05:00:00.000Z
+category:
-category: Digett, Marketing, Our Industry, Tools of the Trade
+  -Digett, Marketing, Our Industry, Tools of the Trade
 alias: are-industry-awards-valuable-your-business
 summary: >
  Recent happenings here have spurred me to consider the above question anew.
 Indeed, our firm was recently informed that a site we designed won an award from the Greater San Antonio Builders Association: the 2008 Summit Award for Best Website for a Builder.
 Strictly speaking, this type of award is a low-risk proposition for Digett.
 We didn't have to make a formal submission—which means we didn't have to prepare entries, pay a hefty submission fee, and spend time and money attending a banquet just to see if we won.
 The award wasn't even given by our industry.
 Many awards competitions, however, require that type of investment and offer no promise of return; you just can't guarantee a win will directly drive new clients to your door.
 Still, before you spend your money and time elsewhere, consider what these competitions may offer: